-Deconstructing Resumes - Disarming Precedent-based Evaluations and the Obstacles in Your Campaign for the Job
+Deconstructing Resumes - Disarming Obstacles in the Pursuit of your Dream Job

 November 21st, 2018